janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_dimensions/README.md

 Dimension sub-repo of the Procedural Dungeons pack.
 Provides the different dimensions in which areas are created.
 In total, the following parts are provided:

 1. **Dimension definition** by actual custom dimensions.
+Specifications are included in the [dimensions](dimensions/) folder.
 The already implemented dimensions are
     - `bunny_jump_world` made from cobblestone and slime blocks with slimes spawning
     - `canyon_world` layered dimension with terracotta and red sand on top
     - `cave_world` huge pile of dirt with sky above